decourtney/04-code-quiz/README.md

 ## Usage

-The site contains a single red Generate Password button and a readonly text box were the resulting password is displayed.
-A user clicks the button and is then presented with a series of prompts asking for certain inputs.
-At any point the user can hit their ESC key or click a cancel button to exit the generation process.

-The first prompt asks for a number within a displayed range and will continue to display error pop-ups until the user enters an acceptable number.

-Next the user is presented with a series of 4 prompts asking the user what type of characters are to be used in the password generation.
-The prompts are looking for a 'y' or 'n' input.
-The generator will accept any input that begins with either character until each prompt has an acceptable answer.
-The generator also requires the user to select at least one character type.
+The site loads to a Start screen and a main menu and high scores button - similar to retro games.
+Once the user clicks Start a character select screen and Ready button appear.
+The character select is non-functional.
+Clicking Ready will begin the quiz - once an answered is selected another question will display and continue to do so until the user runs out of time or questions.
+Upon Game Over the high scores screen will appear and the user will be able to enter their initials.
+Scores are saved to local storage.

 ## Credits